obsidianmd/obsidian-api/README.md

 **Warning:** The Obsidian API is still in early alpha and is subject to change at any time!

+### Documentation

+All documentation is located in the file `obsidian.d.ts`.
+This will include types, properties, methods and comments explaining what everything does.

 ### Plugin structure

 `manifest.json`